-News and volatility: Although this benchmark model does not explicitly allow for exogenous information shocks, it is straightforward to extend it to allow for the exogenous arrival of public news concerning fundamentals.
+Although this benchmark model does not explicitly allow for exogenous information shocks, extending it to allow for the exogenous arrival of public news concerning fundamentals is straightforward.
 Our BFE can accommodate this by having the market measure depend on all public information, i.e., on public news and on the order flow.
-Unexpected news arriving when the market is in an exploiting phase moves the market measure and may trigger an exploring phase.
+Unexpected news arriving when the market is in an exploiting phase moves the market measure and can trigger an exploring phase.
 As a result, upon receiving news, price volatility increases.
-This may generate price overshooting, and/or undershooting, with respect to the level of quotes that is reached once a new exploiting phase begins.
+This can generate price overshooting or undershooting, or both, with respect to the level of quotes that is reached once a new exploiting phase begins.